rootscript/forHumans-whoWant2Code/-elm-forHumans/day02.md

  - *Javascript fatigue: You need at least 10 different libraries to get started on a react project.
 And those libraries change over time.
 Our typical project has around 20–40 dependencies*.
  - *A language unfit for purpose: Javascript lets you do things that you shouldn’t (99% of the time), like mutating object values.*"

 I found this to be a timely and greatly encouraging article, that makes me feel that I've started to learn to code at just the right time; the last 2 months I've been playing with ES6, RxJS, Ractive, doing lots of reading about every framework I can.
-If I hadn't taken the first step towards Elm, I would still be ES6 land, learning RxJS and hoping to move to other pieces of the puzzle like Mori.js, Cycle.js, Ramda (amongst others) in the future (always in my mind was a guiding light saying "avoid Angular & React, they too cemented in the current & unable to change quickly without upsetting their large user bases").
+If I hadn't taken the first step towards Elm, I would still be ES6 land, learning RxJS and hoping to move to other pieces of the puzzle like Mori.js for immutatble goodness from Clojure, Cycle.js as different way of looking at interaction, Ramda.js for being full of curry & functional style (amongst others), BUT always in my mind was a guiding light saying "avoid Angular & React, they too cemented in the current & unable to change quickly without upsetting their large user bases, don't follow the crowd!".

+###Losing everything I know, and taking the plunge into Elm.

 Despite my short life as a coder, it has been relatively easy for me to find the shortest path to success, experimenting along the way, has led to to Elm.
 I could see Elm as something to head towards, I just thought that it was a language for extreme experts who were living very close to the edge, but were so comfortable in their own abilities, that they could do anything.
-The second hardest part for me, is throwing away all the application that I've written over the last  two months in Electron & ES6 (I will be keeping the Electron part, but rewriting all the other parts in Elm; that is if I'm good enough, presently I can't even manage an Elm Hello World!).
+The second hardest part for me, is throwing away all the applications that I've written over the last two months in Electron & ES6 (I will be keeping the Electron parts, but rewriting all the other parts in Elm; that is if I'm good enough, presently I can't even manage an Elm Hello World!).

 Well now i'm on my way, after 2 months of learning Javascript, testing frameworks, and looking for a solution going forward, I've decided on a solution that makes sense & is worth investing time in learning.
 Maybe I'm cleverer than I give myself credit for, analysing the state of play, going functional & immutable now seems like a sensible decision.
 I am just lucky that I haven't had years of JavaScript under my belt, clouding & holding my ability to judge the current state of coding.

+There are still a few things in the JavaScript world that interest me, where time allows I would like to take a look at Folktale.js in order to try and get to the maths (despite my small brain)

 ###*Places to chat with people about Elm*
 That article on medium.com, by Freeman Latin also mentions: